Conteúdo

 História das Ruínas de Pompeia | A queda e a ascensão da cidade antiga

 The ruins of Pompeii offer a unique window into life during Imperial Rome's heyday, with well-preserved streetscapes and homes that allow us to imagine what life must have been like before tragedy struck.
-Excavations at the site began in 1748 and continue today as archaeologists uncover more secrets from this once-thriving city.
+Discover the captivating history of this UNESCO World Heritage site.

 Timeline of Pompeii

-80 BC: General Sulla declares Pompeii a Roman colony.
+90-80 BC: General Sulla conquers Pompeii and declares it a Roman colony.

-62 AD: An earthquake destroys Pompeii, Herculaneum, and a few other towns in Campania.
+62 AD: An earthquake partially destroys Pompeii, Herculaneum, and a few other towns in Campania.

 79 AD: Mount Vesuvius erupts, burying Pompeii, Herculaneum, and the surrounding towns under a blanket of volcanic ash.